remotelock/slate/source/includes/_getting-started.md

   'https://api.remotelock.com/access_persons'
 ```

+Replacing `$ACCESS_TOKEN` in the authorization header with the value we
+generated in the authentication step.
+Feel free to change the `starts_at` and
+`ends_at` values.
+Notice that the time format on those  do not include a
+timezone.
+The effective timezone is the one configured at the lock.
-> You will get a response that looks like this:
+You will get a response that looks like this:

+<div class="center-column"></div>

 ```json
 {